 RSP 102: Principal Investigator Eligibility

-Office of the Vice President for Research and Economic Affairs
+Office of the Senior Vice President for Knowledge Enterprise Development

-Tenured faculty, tenure-track faculty, and nontenure-track faculty members (including emeritus and research faculty) are eligible to serve as principal investigator (PI) on a sponsored project.
-Other university employees may serve as PI with the approval of their authorizing department chair and college dean or equivalents (e.g., director or vice president).
-Authorizing officials confirm the eligibility of a PI when signing the ASU Proposal Routing and Approval Form.
+Tenured faculty, tenure-track faculty, and nontenure-track faculty members (including research faculty members) are eligible to serve as principal investigator (PI) on a sponsored project.
+Other university employees and retired ASU faculty members may serve as PI with the approval of their authorizing department chair and college dean or equivalents (e.g., director or vice president).
+Authorizing officials confirm the eligibility of a PI when approving a proposal in ASU’s Enterprise Research Administration System (ERA).

 A non-ASU employee (e.g., student, postdoctoral appointee, adjunct or visiting faculty, or temporary employee) is ineligible to serve as PI.
 However, a sponsor’s program guidelines may encourage or permit non-ASU employees and temporary employees to apply as PI for a specified program.
 In this case the sponsor’s application form will indicate the non-ASU or temporary employee as the PI and list a PI-eligible university employee as an investigator.
 For internal ASU purposes, the eligible ASU PI would be shown as PI on all internal ASU forms and would be responsible for supervising project activities of the non-ASU or temporary employee investigator.